-- c.
+c.
 Accuracy and Reliability: Our analysis of thermal foot images should precisely detect temperature differences of 2.2 degrees Celsius.
 It is not necessary for the temperature readings to be particularly accurate, but they must be precise.
 A component of our project is to reduce cost and experiment with lower quality thermal cameras that will test the necessary bounds of precision for our device to accurately identify ulcers.
-Therefore, the required temperature precision is to be determined. - d.
+Therefore, the required temperature precision is to be determined.

+d.
 Life in Service: The hospital device will be used 30+ times per day and needs to last several months to years.
 The physical components of our project include a portable phone rig, phone, and thermal camera attachment.
 Each of these components need to last at least a day without charge and withstand regular to heavy use.
-Longer battery life would be desired, but a single day allows for time to charge overnight. - e.
+Longer battery life would be desired, but a single day allows for time to charge overnight.

+e.
 Shelf Life: Life-time warranty.
-The IR-camera is equipped with a rechargeable battery giving it longevity in terms of shelf-life. - f.
-Operating Environment: The device will likely be operating in a hot and dry environment with possible accumulation of dust as well as significant noise levels.
-Temperature ranges in India regularly are between 25-50 C, or 77-122 F. - g.
+The IR-camera is equipped with a rechargeable battery giving it longevity in terms of shelf-life.

+f.
+Operating Environment: The device will be used primarily in the hospital where temperature and humidity are relatively constant (~20 C, ~50%).
+There may be times during its transportation in which the device will be exposed to a hot and dry environment with possible accumulation of dust as well as significant noise levels.
+Temperature ranges in India regularly are between 25-50 C, or 77-122 F.

+g.
 Ergonomics: The device should include a position for the patients' feet to stabilize for the imaging device while the patient is either seated or lying down in a hospital bed.
-Creating a consistent background (via a wet cloth or other material) needs to be inherently part of the design. - h.
+Creating a consistent background (via a wet cloth or other material) needs to be inherently part of the design.

+h.
 Size: The device needs to be portable to move quickly around the hospital.
 Small enough to be carried by hand, possibly foldable or retractable, and able to either be shipped in a suitcase or built upon arrival.
 Currently, the client uses box holder which has 2 degrees of freedom for taking photos.
-Sizing this down to make it more portable would be of interest. - i.
+Sizing this down to make it more portable would be of interest.

+i.
 Weight: The end goal is for patients to be able to self-monitor their disease from home.
 For this reason, nothing should be too heavy or bulky, as patients have varying health and physical strength, and it is necessary to be inclusive to all patients regardless of this.
-We will limit the weight to 35 lbs. - j.
+We will limit the weight to 35 lbs.

+j.
 Materials: In the design of the "photo booth" device, there should be no heat-emitting materials as this would significantly affect the images being taken.
 All materials should be durable to aid in expanding the lifetime of the product.
-No particular materials have been determined or ruled out. - k.
+No particular materials have been determined or ruled out.

+k.
 Aesthetics, Appearance, and Finish: As this is an application to be taken to a third world country in which healthcare does not receive the funding that it does in the United States, we are solely concerned about functionality, and not about aesthetics.
 The mobile application should be user friendly.